 Reagan’s Story: Procedure Provides Hope for Baby’s Seizure-Free Future

 Since she was just 4 days old, the now 15-month-old Reagan Cross, had multiple seizures every day, at times having more than 200 seizures in a single day.
-Her parents, Kayla Maberry and Todd Cross, resigned to the fact that it may always be this way, until hope came in the form of a rare brain surgery offered at The Children’s Hospital of San Antonio.
+Her parents, Kayla Maberry and Todd Cross, resigned to the fact that it may always be this way, until hope came in the form of a rare brain surgery offered at CHRISTUS Children’s in San Antonio.

 “When she’d have a seizure, her whole body would draw up, cradled in the fetal position.
 Her arms and legs would come in with infantile spasms.
 It was awful.
 She’d cry every time she had them.
 It was really hard.
 At 2 weeks old, my doctors told me she would never walk or talk,” said Kayla.